 Treat Quiet Time for Toddlers Like Nap Time

 At its core, quiet time is downtime for your child.
 It’s a time during the day where they have an opportunity to rest their busy little bodies and minds.
 The length of quiet time can range anywhere from 45 minutes to 2 hours, depending upon the child.
 Proper use of quiet time can actually make your late afternoon and evening activities more pleasant, as well as helping with bedtime.

-Many parents wonder what their little ones will do during quiet time, and, at the risk of being oblivious, I recommend a quiet activity, or selection of activities.
+Many parents wonder what activities to employ during quiet time for toddlers.
+At the risk of being obvious, I recommend a quiet activity, or selection of activities.
 Good choices include books, a slow-moving, quiet video (avoid fast-paced, comedic cartoons, as this will just encourage lots of activity), coloring, playing with blocks or Legos, dolls, trains, puzzles, puppets, etc. The options are really limitless, as long as the child is calm, quiet, and playing in the designated quiet time area.

 Some parents find that their children cannot relax if they have too many options available, and that’s okay.
 In these instances, consider having a quiet time box that contains activities that are only accessible during quiet time.
 Be sure that you explain to your child that it’s quiet time, and you have a super-special box of activities just for this time.

-To make sure that your child doesn’t get bored, try to rotate toys on a semi-regular basis (this is especially helpful if you utilize a quiet time box).
+To make sure that your child doesn’t get bored, try to rotate toys on a semi-regular basis.
+This is especially helpful if you use a quiet time box.